Kings, Ambassadors, Priests, and Temples of God

 Clearly being the Father's kings, ambassadors, priests, and temples today (1.Pet.2:1-10) and after Christ returns (Rev.1:4-6; 5:5,8,10) is a major part of one's calling.
 Therefore, it behooves those who are called to participate in the first resurrection to clearly understand the responsibilities that one has been called to perform and to learn how to perform them during this life through study and practical application in one's daily life so that one will be prepared to fulfill the position for which one has been called.

 After the destruction of Jerusalem in 70 A.D., and following the death of John, the organized preaching of the gospel on a powerful basis ceased.
 The elect were persecuted and their numbers dramatically reduced in the great martyrdoms of the Roman world.
-As they became dispersed, their individual and collective authorizations of physical and spiritual power diminished along with most of the knowledge about their awesome calling and responsibilities to the Father and his Son.
+As they became dispersed, their individual and collective authorizations of physical and spirit-power diminished along with most of the knowledge about their awesome calling and responsibilities to the Father and his Son.
 Within a few short years after the death of John, the early church disappeared into obscurity.

 The Dispersed Church Age